finddx/find.dxgap/README.md

 WHO developed a global strategy for TB prevention (*End TB Strategy*) with goals to meet.

+## Metrics

+- point prevalence

+- period prevalence

+- incidence rate (or, *cumulative incidence rate*) = (numb. of new cases arising from a definined pop. in a specified time period) / (numb. in defined at-risk pop. over the same time period)

+- incidence density

+- illness duration

 ### Glossary

 **POC: Point-of-care diagnostic tests for tuberculosis disease**